Anneliese Kohlmann

 Anneliese Kohlmann (23 March 1921 – 17 September 1977) was a German SS guard at the Neugraben and Hamburg-Tiefstack subcamps of the Neuengamme concentration camp during World War II.
-Born in Hamburg, she joined the Nazi Party in 1940 and was conscripted into the SS Women's Auxiliary in 1944.
+Born in Hamburg, she joined the Nazi Party in 1940 and was conscripted into the SS-Gefolge in 1944.
 As a guard, she was accused of physically abusing prisoners, including whipping and kicking them.
 Kohlmann, a self-identified lesbian, also engaged in a coercive relationship with a Czech Jewish prisoner, involving sexual barter.

 After the liberation of Bergen-Belsen in April 1945, Kohlmann was arrested while disguised as a prisoner and tried for war crimes at the Belsen trials in 1946.
 She was convicted and sentenced to two years in prison.
 Following her release, she worked as a truck driver in Hamburg and later West Berlin, where she lived until her death in 1977.

 Kohlmann's actions at Bergen-Belsen, including her role in burying victims' bodies, were documented in widely published photographs.
 Her story, particularly her relationship with the prisoner, has been depicted in the play Under the Skin by Yonatan Calderon.

 Biography

 Early life

 Anneliese Kohlmann was born on 23 March 1921 in Hamburg, Germany, to a poor single mother.
 At the age of four, she was adopted by Margaretha and Georg Kohlmann.
 Her father, Georg Kohlmann, a teacher and Freemason, was employed at a home for Freemasons in Hamburg.
 Her mother, Margaretha, testified in court that her daughter was raised according to Christian values: they regularly attended church together on Sundays.

 Kohlmann attended a private school in Hamburg until 1938.
 After completing her education, she fulfilled her obligatory year of service by working as a cook for the German Red Cross.

 She applied for Nazi Party membership on 10 February 1940, and was accepted on 1 April 1940, at the age of 19, receiving membership number 8,547,312.
 During this period, she openly acknowledged her attraction to women.
 Despite this, she became engaged to a man in November 1943.
 At the time, she worked as a streetcar attendant in Hamburg until November 1944.
-According to her mother's petition, Kohlmann suffered from a severe form of anemia and had endured “many years of rickets” as well.
+According to her mother's petition, Kohlmann suffered from a severe form of anemia and had endured "many years of rickets" as well.
 She received medical treatment for these conditions, including care by Dr. Wilhelm Redeker, a former concentration camp prisoner, up until November 1944.
-This is documented in her mother’s petition and Dr. Redeker’s medical certificate dated 23 May 1946.
+This is documented in her mother's petition and Dr. Redeker's medical certificate dated 23 May 1946.